ufy-it/go-telegram-bot/README.md

 ```

 * `MaxOpenConversations` - the maximum number of open conversations, the dispatcher will refuse messages from new users if it is already running `MaxOpenConversations` conversations
-* `CloseTimeoutSeconds` - after calling `Close()` method the dispatcher will wait no more than `CloseTimeoutSeconds`seconds.
-If some conversations will not be closed in time the method will return an error
 * `ClearJobInterval` - interval in seconds between runs of the collector job that cleans closed conversations from the dispatcher's cache.
 Reasonable time depends on the load and resources.
 Recomended value is 10
 * `SingleMessageTrySendInterval` - interval between tries of sending single message to a user with `SendSingleMessage` method
 * `CancelCommand` - command that allows user to cancel any ongoing conversation (i.e. `/cancel`)